keboola/connection-docs/templates/customer-relationship-management/customer-relationship-management.md

 {:toc}

-With this end-to-end flow you can extract your updated data from your CRM tool (Hubspot, Salesforce, PipeDrive) and bring it into Keboola Connection.
+With this end-to-end flow you can extract your updated data from your CRM tool (HubSpot, Salesforce, PipeDrive) and bring it into Keboola Connection.
 After all the necessary tasks are performed on the data, you can transform the results into visualizations in any BI tool of your choice.
 By using our CRM template, you will get an overview about your customers, activities, and opportunities for potential sales across the pipeline.